 Why phase out this feature?

-- Simplifying audits: For many customers, the feature was redundant to other tools.
-Moreover, most auditors did not use this evidence or preferred other tools over our agent.
+Simplifying audits: For many customers, the feature was redundant to other tools.
+Moreover, most auditors did not use this evidence or preferred other tools over our Agent.

 What’s replacing this?

-For AWS users, we’ve already introduced an AWS Inspector integration.
-It’s built-in to AWS, takes a few minutes to set up, and directly replaces the Server Agent’s functionality.
-Learn more here.
+For AWS users, we've already introduced an AWS Inspector integration.
+It's built-in to AWS, takes a few minutes to set up, and directly replaces the Server Agent's functionality.

 1/7/2022: We now support the new Amazon Inspector, which provides continuous scanning, is available in more regions, and provides a one-click setup process.
 Get started on AWS’s website and Vanta’s vulnerability page.